 The process of completing your dissertation can be stressful and overwhelming.
 During this time, you should practice good time management skills.
-Here are some tips and checkpoints that can assist you in completing your dissertation within the time frame set by your instructor:
+Here are some tips and checkpoints that can assist you in completing your custom thesis within the time frame set by your instructor:

 - Check the requirements and set deadlines by the Department or the school.
 If you have the process in mind, you’ll have an easy time of planning away to beat your instructors’ expectations.